Tolkien: Maker of Middle-earth: Exhibition

 The National Review described the exhibition as "the most thorough collection in years of Tolkien's wide-ranging creative gifts".
 It notes the starting-point in 1914 where the 22-year-old Tolkien, about to go to the Western Front, spent his Christmas holiday writing the Kalevala-inspired The Story of Kullervo.
 The next year, one of his paintings depicted an Elvish city, Kor, and a poem next to the painting spoke of Valinor, the Undying Lands of The Silmarillion.
 The review praised McIlwaine for the exhibition's "tremendous vitality" achieved by putting Tolkien in "the full context of his life".

 The Claremont Review of Books stated that, seeing the English countryside after visiting the exhibition, "the significance of the most easily overlooked part of the Bodleian exhibition becomes clear: the family and personal mementos of a life lived in an England that was even then disappearing before Tolkien's eyes".
 In its view, the book "demonstrated in glorious detail" many items of Tolkien's art not shown the exhibition, along with essays "that will become new standards, rich in detail while elegant in economy of prose".

 The Guardian's Samantha Shannon reported McIlwaine as saying she wanted exhibition visitors "to leave with the impression of the whole man and his work – not just Tolkien as the maker of Middle-earth, but as a scholar, a young professor, a father of four children".
 Shannon wrote that McIlwaine had succeeded in this: "I am comforted to have glimpsed the man behind the myth, and I am more inspired than ever by the scope of his creation."

 The Daily Telegraph called the exhibition "tremendous ... an immersive experience".
 It noted that the Bodleian had assembled materials from the Marquette University collection as well as its own larger body of Tolkien papers.

 Christianity Today reported that the exhibition was "nearly comprehensive" but had one "glaring omission": "any mention of the author's devout, lifelong Christian faith".
 It mentions Michael Ward's comment that Tolkien's faith is not obvious in Middle-earth, unlike his friend C. S. Lewis's Narnia, and concludes that "Only if we recognize Tolkien's deep Christian faith can we hope to understand the life and work of the 'Maker of Middle-earth'".

 The Norwegian American stated that the exhibition had record-breaking ticket sales on its visit to New York's Morgan Library & Museum.
 This contributed to a "Tolkien mania" in the city, coinciding with the arrival of the 2019 biographical film Tolkien.

+Awards

+In 2019, McIlwaine won a World Fantasy Special Award—Professional for curating the Bodleian's Tolkien exhibition.
+Also in 2019, the book won McIlwaine a Hugo Award for Best Art Book and a Tolkien Society Award.